szehoyeu/szehoyeu.github.io/_posts/2024-03-11-Linux-Privilege-Escalation.md

 nux
 ```

 3. What Linux is this?

-Ubuntu 14.04 LTS
+   Answer: Ubuntu 14.04 LTS

+```
 cat /etc/issue
 ```
- cd etc
- cat issue
-```

 4. What version of the Python language is installed on the system?

-2.7.6
+   Answer: 2.7.6

 ```
 python --version or python -V